 Removing tonsil stones need not be terribly difficult.
-The primary thing to note in terms of tonsil stones treatment options is that no product or method, no matter to get rid of tonsil stones, no matter how effective it is at removing an existing stone, can guarantee the condition will not recur without continued use of the products.
+The primary thing to note in terms of tonsil stones treatment options is that no product or method, no matter how effective it is at removing an existing stone, can guarantee the condition will not recur without continued use of the products.
 The only procedure that can is the removal of the tonsils.
 This drastic solution to an annoying but essentially harmless condition should be considered only in those persistent cases in which the existence of tonsil stones presents a constant and severe state of discomfort and highly offensive bad breath and not other solution can be found.
 There are techniques that address the immediate problem on a temporary basis and yield satisfactory results.
 For tonsil stones that manifest no symptoms at all, including bad breath, no treatment is necessary or recommended.

 In addition to being one of the most powerfully effective lines of oral hygiene products available, Dr. Harold Katz's TheraBreath mouthwashes, drops, toothpastes, sprays and gum also provide professionally potent relief from the discomfort and bad breath caused by tonsil stones.
 Because many of the components responsible for the formation of tonsilloliths are the same components responsible for bad breath, many TheraBreath products can help prevent tonsil stones from developing within the deep fissures covering the surface of tonsils.
 However, Dr. Katz went even further in his quest to offer sufferers of tonsil stones with special items designed exclusively for tonsil stone relief.

-TheraBreath's Tonsil Stones Deluxe Kit contains everything you need to keep those noxious, nasty stones from forming — oxygenating toothpastes, oral rinse, nasal-sinus drops to relieve nasal passage and post nasal drip odors and AktivOxigen tablets and serum containing OXYD-8, Dr. Katz's patented compound that stimulates saliva flow and increases the oxygen level existing in the mouth.
+TheraBreath's Tonsil Stones Deluxe Kit contains everything you need to keep those noxious, nasty stones from forming — oxygenating toothpaste, oral rinses, nasal-sinus drops to relieve nasal passage and post-nasal drip odors and AktivOxigen serum containing OXYD-8, Dr. Katz's patented compound that stimulates saliva flow and increases the oxygen level existing in the mouth.
 By creating an environment hostile to anaerobic bacteria and preventing the accumulation of mouth debris needed as food for VSC-producing bacteria, TheraBreath's Tonsil Stones Deluxe Kit thoroughly eliminates the ability for bacteria, mucus and food particles to congregate in tonsil crevices and develop into tonsil stones.